rust-lang/rust/src/doc/book/no-stdlib.md

 # // fn main() {} tricked you, rustdoc!
 ```

+> Note: Ensure that you are not including the default features with libc.
+Otherwise you will
+> implicitly use libstd.

 To override the compiler-inserted `main` shim, one has to disable it
 with `#![no_main]` and then create the appropriate symbol with the
 correct ABI and the correct name, which requires overriding the